top of page

 Just as the natural world has different seasons and a monthly calendar, the Church also has a calendar and different seasons.
 The seasons of the church year focus our attention on the work of God in history to set the world right.
 They allow us – each and every year – to marinate in different aspects of the gospel story.
 This protects us from neglecting certain facets of the gospel and fosters a holistic view of God’s purposes for us.
 For Christians, the church calendar starts at Advent, looking toward the coming King.

-Advent anticipates the coming of our King, Jesus.
-It is a season of anticipation and a reflection of his coming.
+Advent begins 7 weeks before Nativity (Christmas), it is a season of anticipation and a reflection on the coming of Christ.
 We typically celebrate Advent by displaying the color purple or sarum blue, which signifies the royalty of Christ.

 In Lent we join with our Savior as He sets his face towards Jerusalem, where He would be crucified as King.
 It is the most somber of all our seasons, and it is a time of fasting and humbling ourselves before the Lord.
 We once again display the color purple as an homage to our King.
 The last few days of Lent begins with Psalm Sunday and ends the Saturday before Easter Sunday.

-The remainder of the year we call Kingdomtide.
-It is a season of the church and the new life that comes by living through the Holy Spirit.
+The remainder of the year we call Metanoia (commonly called Ordinary time).
+It is a season transformation for the church and a reflection of the new life that comes by living through the Holy Spirit.
 It begins on Pentecost Sunday, which is colored red to remind us of the outpouring of the Spirit on the church like tongues of fire.
-The focus of Kingdomtide is on Kingdom Living - that is there is a focus on the work of the church (charity, caring for the poor, etc).
+The focus of the Season of Metanoia is one of discipleship and dedication- that is there is a focus on the work of the church (charity, caring for the poor, etc).
 Starting with Trinity Sunday, the color is green so that we have a constant reminder of the Spirit’s life-giving and renewing work in our lives.

 bottom of page